josephahn/yt-comments/README.md

 ### To do

-* The `fetchComments` function currently only retrieves a maximum of 25 comments.
-Update so that all comments are fetched.
-* Since the change to Google+ powered comments, replies to comments are no longer included in the response from the Youtube API.
-Use Google's API.
-See [here](https://developers.google.com/youtube/articles/changes_to_comments).
+* Switch to v3 of the Youtube Data API.
+The extension currently uses v2.
 * Add to Chrome Web Store.